Kicking up a stink

 We must do what we can to make a difference.

-Providing people with clean water and basic sanitation is one of the most cost-effective ways to release people from poverty: for every £1 spent on water and sanitation, £8 is returned through saved time, increased productivity and reduced health costs.
+Providing people with clean water and basic sanitation is one of the most cost-effective ways to release people from poverty: for every £1 spent on water and sanitation, more than £5 is returned through saved time, increased productivity and reduced health costs.

 Missing the target

 In 2000, 189 countries from across the world signed up to the UN’s Millennium Development Goals.
 The plan was that we’d all work together to end extreme poverty by 2015.
-But little action means some targets will be missed by DECADES.
-If we carry on like this, it’s predicted we won’t hit the sanitation target in sub-Saharan Africa until the 23rd century.
+In many areas, huge progress was made – but sanitation is one of those targets that is way off.
+It’s predicted that we won’t hit the sanitation target in sub-Saharan Africa until the 23 century.